oleh-v/ide/README.md

-# Integrated Development Environment with Docker
+# Docker IDE with GUI for web development

 Docker IDE with GUI saves time for setup web environment by development modules and themes for Joomla, Opencart, Prestashop, Wordpress and custom web-application as well.